getwtxt/registry/README.md

 `getwtxt/registry` helps you implement `twtxt` registries in Go.
 It uses no third-party dependencies whatsoever, only the standard library.

+Currently, the functionality to add new users via another registry is missing.
+I am currently working on this.

 ## Using the Library

 You can grab a local copy by issuing: